cloudfoundry-community/splunk-firehose-nozzle/README.md

 Extra fields you want to annotate your events with.

 FIREHOSE_KEEP_ALIVE -
 Keep Alive duration for the firehose consumer.
-Default is 25 seconds.

 FIREHOSE_SUBSCRIPTION_ID -
 Id for the firehose subscription.